 - Click Remove .

-For meetings organized through your personal Google account, only the meeting moderator can remove people from a video meeting.
+For meetings organised through your personal Google Account, only the meeting moderator can remove people from a video meeting.

-Google Workspace for Education users: Participants (both in-domain and out of domain) who are removed from the meeting can't request access to re-join the meeting.
+Google Workspace for Education Fundamentals users: Participants (both in-domain and out-of-domain) who are removed from the meeting can't request access to re-join the meeting.
 If a participant's requests to join a meeting are denied twice, they won't be able to request to join the meeting again.
-In these cases, the meeting organizer can manually invite them back into the meeting.
+In these cases, the meeting organiser can manually invite them back into the meeting.

-Remove a phone participant in a video meeting
+Remove a phone participant from a video meeting

 - Click People to expand the side panel.